 Additionally, you'll find your Deployment ID on the left, under your Account ID.
 Clicking the Deployment ID takes you to the Duo Service Status page, where you can see the current operational status of Duo's cloud systems.

-Use the search field at the top right of the Admin Panel to quickly find a particular user, phone or token device, group, or application.
+Use the search field at the top right of the Admin Panel to quickly find a particular user (by username or alias), phone or token device, group, or application.

 All administrator roles except Billing can view reports.
 Clicking the Reports link on the left side of the Admin Panel takes you to the Authentication Log.

-You'll see a list of authentication attempts that shows the following information:
+The default view shows authentication events for the previous 24 hours.
+You'll see a visual representation of authentication successes and failures, and a list of authentication attempts that shows the following information:

-Click the Reports button in the upper right side of the log display and select CSV or JSON to download a copy of the log.
-You can also select URL to obtain a direct link to your current authentication log view.
+Click the Export button in the upper right side of the log display and select JSON or CSV to download a copy of the authentication log.
+You can also select Print to go directly to your browser's print dialog.
 If you've added any filters to your current view of the log, the report only includes the filtered results.